MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-customer-managed-key.md

 - If Key Vault generates the key, create a key backup before using the key for the first time.
 You can only restore the backup to Key Vault.
 For more information about the backup command, see [Backup-AzKeyVaultKey](/powershell/module/az.keyVault/backup-azkeyVaultkey).

 > [!NOTE]
 > * It is advised to use a key vault from the same region, but if necessary, you can use a key vault from another region by specifying the "enter key identifier" information.
-The key vault managed HSM must be in the same region as the MySQL Flexible Server.
+The key vault managed HSM must be in the same region as the MySQL flexible server.

 ## Inaccessible customer-managed key condition